 The tap water in Morocco is not considered safe for drinking.
 Bottled water is readily available in shops, restaurants and hotels.
 Make sure the seal on your bottle is unbroken before you drink from it.
 If for whatever reason you cannot get access to bottled water during your stay in Morocco, then make sure the tap water is boiled or treated with water purification tablets before you drink it.

 What's the food like in Morocco?

-Food in Morocco is a veritable explosion of taste and colour.
+Food in Morocco is a magnificent explosion of taste and color.
 One of the most popular dishes, and one that can be found throughout the entire country, is tagine.
 This fragrant stew consists of chunks of meat - usually beef, lamb or chicken, vegetables, dried fruits (typically apricots) and nuts, and is cooked in a large earthenware pot with a conical lid.